hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/composer.network.update.md

 ---

-The `composer network update` utility is used to update a deployed business network archive from local disk to a Hyperledger Fabric runtime.
+The `composer network update` utility is used to update a deployed business network archive from local disk to a {{site.data.conrefs.hlf_full}} runtime.

 ```
 composer network update -a <business-network-archive> -i <enrollment-id> -s <enrollment-secret>